Board Endorsed (BECs) Higher School Certificate courses – categories

 Assessment and Credentialling

 Content Endorsed and School Developed Board Endorsed Courses, when completed as HSC courses, are not externally examined and have an unmoderated school assessment mark recorded on the Higher School Certificate Record of Achievement.
-Schools are responsible for ensuring that marks submitted to the Board are aligned to the Stage 6 Board Endorsed Course Performance Descriptions.
+Schools are responsible for ensuring that marks submitted to NESA are aligned to the Stage 6 Board Endorsed Course Performance Descriptions.

 Board Endorsed VET Courses are reported without a mark and with the notation Refer to vocational documentation.